0cjs/sedoc/8bit/conn/joystick.md

 - tie pin 7 to ground instead of +5V;
 - use diode-isolated pull-ups instead of relying on the VIA/CIA's pull-ups.

+### Taito

+Taito built their own custom paddle controller, called the [Vaus Paddle][taito] for Arkanoid and Arkanoid II; versions of it were packaged with the NES and MSX ports.
+The MSX version probably used the NES style "clocked input" comunications mechanism (which was very different from the standard MSX paddles) so that they could reduce manufacturing costs by having mostly common components for the two versions.
+(They may have differed only in the external connector.)

+The controller basically used a couple of 555 timers and a 4040 counter to generate a value for the paddle position that, along with the button status, is latched by a '166 parallel load shift register; the computer then clocks the values of this out in the usual NES way.

 ### MSX

 __WARNNG!__ When an MSX joystick is used on an Atari-compatible system